“What good is it for someone to gain the whole world, yet forfeit their soul?’

 The New Toronto Media Scene

 For now, it’s a little quieter in Toronto.
-The events are a little more exclusive and the crowds aren’t quite so loud.
+The events are more exclusive and the crowds aren’t quite so loud.
 We have an army of Toronto social medialites sharpening their skills and honing their abilities with no end in sight.
 We’re becoming the best we can be individually… while forgetting that we could accomplish so much more collectively.

 So I say rest in peace to Toronto’s social scene.
 We’ve chosen our allies, we’ve figured out who to trust.
 We’ve made our mistakes and celebrated our victories.
 The blogosphere spins ever on, but so many of us run lonelier than we ever did to begin with.